Skip to main content

 Success on the board: unlocking the power of underrepresented voices in research

-Wellcome is funding the second year of the pilot of ‘Success on the board’, a development programme open to researchers and professional research services staff from underrepresented groups in UK universities and research institutes, who are interested in exploring joining a board.
+Wellcome is funding ‘Success on the board’ for three more years, a development programme open to researchers and professional research services staff from underrepresented groups in UK universities and research institutes, who are interested in exploring joining a board.

-Wellcome and Advance HE are entering the second year of piloting a fully-funded development programme targeted at those in research that belong to groups currently underrepresented on higher education (HE) and research boards and governing bodies.
+This fully-funded development programme is designed exclusively for those in research that belong to groups currently underrepresented on higher education (HE) and research boards and governing bodies.

 Wellcome